harmsk/universal-ctags.js/README.md

 The syntax for all calls to universal-ctags.js is the same as the command line [syntax](http://docs.ctags.io/en/latest/news.html#new-options) to ctags program.

+**Note**: Currently this package only supports running inside a node.js environment.

 ```javascript
 var ctags = require("universal-ctags");